 6 Apr.
 Last Day to Drop (with a W)

 30 Apr.
 End of Course

 SRJC is committed to providing reasonable accommodations for students with disabilities upon timely request of the student and upon verification of disability.
 Please contact the Disability Resources Office (Jacobs Hall, Room 101) at (707) 778-2491.
 On the Santa Rosa Campus (Bertolini Hall, 3rd floor), call (707) 527-4278.

-- E-mail messages must be professional: do not just start writing your message; first, address me by name (e.g., Professor Sarraf or Johnny).
+- E-mail messages must be professional: do not just start writing your message; first, address me by name (e.g., Professor Sarraf, for example).
 I will show you the same courtesy.